Emily Oberman: M&Co

-After graduation, Oberman worked for Marcus Ratliff Inc. and shopped her portfolio around finally landing a position at M&Co.
+After graduation, Oberman worked for Marcus Ratliff Inc. and shopped her portfolio around ultimately landing a position at Tibor Kalman’s design studio M&Co.

-In collaboration with Kalman, she created work for Knoll (company), Wieden & Kennedy advertising, and (the now closed) Florent (restaurant).
-Some of Obermans first works for M&Co include covers for the 1987 November and December issues of Artforum, an international monthly magazine focused on contemporary art.
+In collaboration with Kalman, she created work for the furniture company Knoll, Wieden & Kennedy advertising, and (the now closed) restaurant Florent.
+Some of Oberman’s first works for M&Co include covers for the 1987 November and December issues of Artforum, an international monthly magazine focused on contemporary art.

-Beginning in 1988 Oberman worked with the American rock band The Talking Heads to create a number of materials, including a video casing for Storytelling Giant, as well as the music video for the song "(Nothing But) Flowers."
+Beginning in 1988, Oberman worked with the American rock band Talking Heads to create a number of materials, including a video casing for Storytelling Giant, as well as the music video for the song "(Nothing But) Flowers."
 In 1991, Oberman was the first designer for the launch of Benetton’s critically acclaimed magazine, Colors.
 Other M&Co works include multiple printed ads for Isaac Mizrahi, and Florent restaurant.
 As well as album covers for musical artists Jerry Harrison, Laurie Anderson and David Byrne.

 Number 17

-In 1993, Oberman co-founded the design firm under the name "Number Seventeen" with friend and peer Bonnie Siegler.
+In 1998, Oberman co-founded the design firm under the name "Number Seventeen" with friend and peer Bonnie Siegler.
 The firm advertised its abilities in thinking, writing and designing and became known for their knack of understanding pop culture through wit and quirky sensibilities.
 In the firms seventeen year life span, the firm served over 80 clients.
 Including Newsweek, Lucky, Saturday Night Live, HBO, Orbitz, ABC and more.

-At the firms beginning in 1993, it served one of Oberman's former clients from her time at M&Co, Colors.
+At the firms beginning in 1998, it served one of Oberman's former clients from her time at M&Co, Colors.
 For NBC Universal, the studio created logos for TV series 30 Rock, Late Night with Jimmy Fallon, and Saturday Night Live.
 The studio also designed the opening title sequence for TV series Will and Grace.
 Other media work included the identity, promotion and launch advertising for radio network Air America and the creation of Lucky magazine for Condé Nast.

 Beyond media work, the firm also accomplished identity developments for multiple retail and accommodation entities.
 These include The Mercer Hotel, The Maritime Hotel, Madstone Theaters, The Zinc Building, Spice Market and Housing Works Bookstore & Cafe.

 In mid-2000s, Number Seventeen was commissioned to develop the brand and identity of the National September 11 Memorial & Museum of which the building and grounds were designed by contest winners, Michael Arad and Peter Walker.

 In 2006, Oberman was one of the co-founders and creative directors of the website and daily bulletin Very Short List.

 In 2008, Number Seventeen served Tina Brown in designing the launch and resurrection of journalism publication and blog, "The Daily Beast".

-In 2012 Number Seventeen ceased accepting clients, as Oberman and Sieglar parted ways to begin each of their owns next step.
+In 2012 Number Seventeen ceased accepting clients, as Oberman and Siegler parted ways to begin each of their owns next step.
 Intentionally or not, the firm lasted seventeen years.
-Sieglar, founding her own new studio titled "Eight and a Half".
-Oberman, accepting a partner position at the NY design collective, Pentagram.
+Siegler, founding her own new studio titled "Eight and a Half".
+Oberman, accepting a partner position at the New York office of the design firm Pentagram.